goliatone/go-cms/docs/CMS_ENTITIES.md

 ### What is a Page?

-A page is a hierarchical content container that represents a distinct section of your website.
-Pages form the backbone of your site's information architecture.
+A page is a hierarchical content container that represents a distinct section of the website.
+Pages define the site's information architecture through parent-child relationships.

 ### Key Concepts